Government UX Research Services

 United Nations — Discovery & UX Research

 Discovery research and UX research for 3 data platforms used by federal government agencies in over 200 countries.
-Moderated interviews and contextual observation with 10 global users.
+Moderated interviews and contextual observation with global users.
 Analyzed application analytics data.
-And facilitated a 1-day workshop that ended with solution sketches.
+Facilitated a 1-day workshop that ended with solution sketches.
+Read the case study.

 Smithsonian — IA Research